Skip to main content

 May 1

 Pre-Osteopathic Medicine is not a degree at UND, but a pre-professional track within the UND College of Arts & Sciences.
 An academic advisor will help you plan the right combination of courses to prepare you for osteopathic medical school.
-Whether you major in a foreign language, science, or music field, you'll gain the skills and knowledge you need to be successful.
+Whether you major in a world language, science, or music field, you'll gain the skills and knowledge you need to be successful.
 Some courses to complete while still an undergraduate are:

 • Biology